open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x-SNAPSHOT/quality-and-observability/data-quality/index.md

 **Note:** you will need to make sure you have the right permission in OpenMetadata to create a test.

 ## Step 1: Creating a Test Case
-Navigate to the entity you want to add a test (we currently support quality test only for database entity).
+Navigate to the entity you want to add a test to (we currently support quality test only for database entity).
 Go to `Profiler & Data Quality` tab.
 From there, click on the `Add Test` button in the upper right corner and select the type of test you want to implement

 {% image
   src="/images/v1.4/features/ingestion/workflows/data-quality/add-test-case.png"